The Working Groups will each focus on one of the themes of common interest

 The focus of the Working Groups is to, as part of the mutual learning, share information about reforms of national education policies, and to inspire positive change throughout the European Union (EU).
 The outputs of the Working Groups will inspire inclusive, holistic and lifelong learning perspectives, and reinforce synergies between education, training and other EU policies and funding that help achieve the European Education Area.

-For information on who the members of the Working Groups are or on documents, please consult the European Commission’s Register of Expert Groups.
+For more information on the members of the Working Groups or documents, please consult the European Commission’s Register of Expert Groups.

 Working Groups consist of government officials appointed by EU Member States and other participating countries.
 A number of representatives from stakeholder organisations and social partners are also appointed to the groups, which are coordinated by the European Commission.
 The groups support delivering on EU flagship initiatives in education and training to foster national reforms and offer a forum for the exchange of experiences and best practices on ways to address key challenges.

 In the field of education and training, Working Groups were first established under the Education and Training 2010 work programme to implement the Open Method of Coordination in education and training.
 Under the ET 2020 strategic framework, Working Groups were the principal forum for mutual learning.